List of Bleach characters: Riruka Dokugamine

 Riruka Dokugamine (毒ヶ峰 リルカ, Dokugamine Riruka) is a moody Fullbringer whose Fullbring is Dollhouse (ドールハウス, Dōruhausu), which allows her to freely move people and objects into or out of anything that she adores or finds cute.
 At a younger age, she abused her power out of love and ended up becoming an outcast before being found by Ginjō.
-Having becoming immediately attracted to Ichigo, Riruka uses her power to train him while reluctantly befriending Orihime.
+Having becoming immediately turned on at the sight of Ichigo, Riruka uses her power to train him while reluctantly befriending Orihime.
 After her memories were restored, Riruka initially opposing using Ichigo's stolen Fullbring, Riruka engages Rukia using her Love Gun to trap the Soul Reaper in a doll through her Addiction Shot.
 But forced to use her Fullbring to enter Rukia's body after an exchange of words, Riruka changes sides and risks her own life to protect Ichigo from Tsukishima.
 After awakening in the Urahara shop, Riruka leaves Karakura Town after thanking Ichigo and group.
 Riruka is later enlisted by Kisuke to help Ichigo and his friends during the battle against Yhwach.

-Riruka is voiced by Megumi Toyoguchi in the Japanese version of the anime and by Cristina Valenzuela in the English dub.
+Riruka is voiced by Megumi Toyoguchi in the original Japanese version of the anime and by Cristina Valenzuela in the English dub.

 Yukio Hans Vorarlberna

 (雪緒・ハンス・フォラルルベルナ, Yukio Hansu Foraruruberuna) is the youngest member of Xcution.
 His Fullbring Invaders Must Die (インヴェイダーズ・マスト・ダイ, Inveidāzu Masuto Dai) allows him to insert people into another dimension, which is controlled by his video game console as long as it has battery life.
 Prior to joining Xcution, Yukio came from a wealthy family.
 But the neglect by his parents and turning to his power led to Yukio stealing his family's fortune and indirectly causing his parents' suicide after he ran way.
 Taking over in the last stages of Ichigo's Fullbring training, Yukio later gained a power boost that allows him to Fullbring without his game console.
 After being defeated by Toshiro Hitsugaya, later confronted by Jackie Tristan, Yukio decides to improve upon his father's company and eventually hire the surviving Xcution members.
 Yukio is later enlisted by Kisuke to help Ichigo and his friends during the battle against Yhwach.

-He is voiced by Mitsuhiro Ichiki in the Japanese version of the anime and by Lucien Dodge in the English dub.
+He is voiced by Mitsuhiro Ichiki in the original Japanese version of the anime and by Lucien Dodge in the English dub.